slevithan/regex/README.md

 `;
 ```

-Note that the refactored regex intentionally reproduces the original's matches exactly, even though there are some cases where it doesn't follow the IPv6 spec.
+The refactored regex intentionally reproduces the original's matches exactly, even though there are some cases where it doesn't follow the IPv6 spec.
 However, since it's written in a maintainable way, the bugs are much more easily spotted and fixed.
 Good luck with updating the original regex!
 </details>

 ## ❓ Context